Star Trek III: The Search for Spock: Design

 Adding local color to the Klingon bridge was a ragged doglike creature the effects team derisively called "Fifi Rebozo".
 Ken Ralston thought that giving the Klingon captain a pet would add atmosphere, and sculpted a reptilian dog worked into the script as Kruge's mascot.
-The animal's hair was made from cheap wig clippings; creature supervisor David Sosalla sprayed the material with adhesive and laid clumps of the distressed fur onto the painted puppet body to make the animal appear "beat-up and moth-eaten".
+The animal's hair was made from cheap wig clippings, with creature supervisor David Sosalla spraying the material with adhesive and laid clumps of the distressed fur onto the painted puppet body to make the animal appear "beat-up and moth-eaten".
 During filming, Sosalla and crew sprinkled the creature with water to make it look more unpleasant.
-The animal was a hand puppet; Ralston operated the head and body by placing his arm into an opening on the creature's side while hidden inside Kruge's command chair.
-Three helpers operated cables that opened the animal's eyes and made it snarl; the creature's head was large enough for Ralston to fit his hand inside the spring-loaded jaw to operate it.
-Many of the animal's intended movements were minimized; the crew did not move its ears because it made the supposedly repulsive creature "cute".
+Ralston hid inside Kruge's command chair and puppeteered the animal's head and body through an opening on the creature's side; the creature's head was large enough for Ralston to fit his hand inside the spring-loaded jaw to operate it.
+Three helpers operated cables that opened the animal's eyes and made it snarl.
+The crew decided against some of the intended creature movements, such as not moving its ears because it made the supposedly repulsive creature "cute".
 For the animal's demise during the Klingons' fight with the Enterprise, an additional "dead" puppet was created, but Ralston used the "live" one for the scene instead.

 Many of the props in The Wrath of Khan had been reused from The Motion Picture, or scrounged from other productions, but for The Search for Spock Winter wanted to design uniquely Star Trek items.
 George and artist Phil Norwood collaborated on many of the prop designs, creating updated and sleeker versions of the original series communicators and phasers.
 Many props were created out of wood and embellished with small pieces from model kits.
 While the Federation tricorder was created using a model race car body, the Klingon props were intended to look dirtier, with sharp surfaces that looked uncomfortable to carry.
 George was insistent on using the shapes and materials, rather than blinking lights, to suggest the props were real and manufactured.